veged/odessajs-bem/index.md

 |* Terry        *| Richardson  | Swag      | Blog      |

 It’s good to have information organized.

-## **You can even shout this way**

-## Inner Navigation

-1. Lets you reveal list items one by one
-2. …To keep some key points
-3. …In secret from audience
-4. …But it will work only once
-5. …Nobody wants to see the same joke twice

 ## ![](http://shwr.me/pictures/logo.svg) [See more on GitHub](https://github.com/shower/shower/)
 {:.shout #SeeMore}